 The Leadership Conference Education Fund builds public will for federal, state, and local policies that promote and protect the civil and human rights of all persons in the United States.
 The Education Fund’s campaigns inform, educate, empower and mobilize leaders and advocates around the country to push for progressive change in the United States.

-The Communications Manager, a position within the Department of Communications, will be responsible for developing and executing communications campaigns and providing technical assistance to national, state and local partners to advance the organizations’ public education and advocacy campaigns.
-This includes but is not limited to work on education equity, Census 2020, and other issues as appropriate.
-This is a full-time position that reports to the Vice President, Communications.
+The Communications Manager develops and executes consequential communications campaigns that advance the organizations’ public education and advocacy campaigns.
+This includes, but is not limited to, work on voting rights, judicial nominations, criminal justice reform, economic security, and other issues as appropriate.
+This position reports to the Managing Director of Communications.

-Works with appropriate communications, policy, and field staff and partner organizations at the national, state, and local level to develop and execute public education and advocacy initiatives.
+- Work with communications, policy, campaigns, and field staff and partner organizations to develop and execute public education and advocacy initiatives.

-Provides communications technical assistance as needed to coalition and partner organizations and allies to augment ongoing advocacy campaigns.
+- Provide communications technical assistance to coalition and partner organizations and allies to augment ongoing advocacy campaigns.

-- Create external press materials, including press releases, advisories, statements, op-eds, etc., that deliver clear, consistent and impactful messages.
+- Create external press materials, including press releases, advisories, statements, op-eds, etc., that deliver clear, consistent and consequential messages.

 - Develop and disseminate talking points to support the work of the coalition and state-based partners.